Dsuri7/MAVEN-USA-RETAIL-STORE/README.md

 - **Customers with No Purchases**: Lists customers who have never made a purchase.
 - **Store Performance**: Analyzes store performance by profit and quantity sold.
 - **Sales by Age Group**: Groups customers into age ranges and analyzes sales per group.
-- **Recyclable vs. Non-Recyclable Sales Analysis: Compares product performance across categories based on sales volume and total revenue.
+- **Recyclable vs. Non-Recyclable Sales Analysis**: Compares product performance across categories based on sales volume and total revenue.